emontnemery/domoticz_kamstrup_mqtt/README.md

 ### Prerequisites:
 - Sonoff-Tasmota device connected to Kamstrup meter using IR eye
   - IR eye can be bought or DIY, e.g. http://wiki.hal9k.dk/projects/kamstrup
+- Important: Two Domoticz instances can't be connected to the same meter, it will cause CRC errors on the received data
+  - This has not been debugged, unclear if it's a limitation in the Kamstrup meters or a bug

 ### Instructions:
 - Clone this project into Domoticz 'plugins' folder